 1. Introduction to Indian Philosophy and Vaiśeṣika 2.
 Sources and Resources on Vaiśeṣikasūtra 3.
 Vaiśeṣikasūtra.
 Transliteration and Translation

-Ionut Moise is a British Academy Postdoctoral Fellow at the University of Exeter, UK, and a Research Fellow at The Oxford Centre for Hindu Studies, UK where he teaches Comparative Philosophy.
-He is the author of Salvation in Indian Philosophy also published by Routledge (2020).
+Ionut Moise is a British Academy Postdoctoral Fellow at the University of Exeter, UK, and a Research Fellow at The Oxford Centre for Hindu Studies, UK, where he teaches Comparative Philosophy.
+He is the author of Salvation in Indian Philosophy, which is also published by Routledge (2020).

 Ganesh U. Thite is Emeritus Professor at Tilak Maharashtra Vidyapeeth, Pune, and former Head of the Department of Sanskrit and Prakrit languages at the University of Pune.